emaishoaib/MAMgo/readme.txt

 How-To: Crawler

-1- Create a folder called HTMLs under drive D (D:\HTMLs)
+(1) Create a folder called HTMLs under drive D (D:\HTMLs)

-2- Create a text file under drive D called links (D:\links.txt) and type in at least one URL.
+(2) Create a text file under drive D called links (D:\links.txt) and type in at least one URL.
 (Each URL is written in a new line)

-3- Create a text file under drive D called state (D:\state.txt) and type in 0.
+(3) Create a text file under drive D called state (D:\state.txt) and type in 0.

-4- All jar files in the Dependancies folder must be added to the project's build path
+(4) All jar files in the Dependancies folder must be added to the project's build path

+NOTE:
+Multithreading for the crawler can be found in code, but it's still not operational.

 ******